10 Best Herbal Syrups For Peptic Ulcers

 3. Turmeric (Curcuma longa)

-Curcuma longa, commonly known as turmeric, has been traditionally used for its anti-inflammatory and antimicrobial properties, making it a potential natural remedy for peptic ulcers.
+Curcuma longa, commonly known as turmeric, has been traditionally used in herbal medicine for its potent anti-inflammatory and antimicrobial properties.

 4. Thistle (Silybum marianum)